Review: Roy, Gold, Red, and Rick!

 Behind everything you’ll find a bag that also contains:

-Everything is covered in pieces of plastic to protect it during shipping and those thin strips are taped to the tray.
+Everything is covered in plastic wrap to protect it during shipping and those thin strips are taped to the tray.
 The battloid mode toy has pieces of plastic shoved into every cavity.
 After you remove all the packing materials you’ll need to peg the hips in and install the heatshield.
 I greatly prefer instructions that are books compared to the never-ending piece of paper technique employed here so I’ve provided a scan I think is more user friendly.
 I found it a little odd that the instructions were mute to the display stand.
+There’s also a removable pilot figure that comes stowed in the cockpit.

 Charm & Collectability: (4/5)